svalio/atlassian-connect-express-encryption/README.md

     heroku apps:create <add-on-name>

 Then set the public and private key as environment variables in Heroku (you don't ever want to commit these `*.pem` files into your scm).
+The two `.*pem` files were created in your project home directory when you ran the `atlas-connect new` command.

     heroku config:set AC_PUBLIC_KEY="`cat public-key.pem`" --app <add-on-name>
     heroku config:set AC_PRIVATE_KEY="`cat private-key.pem`" --app <add-on-name>

-You'll also need to make sure that your `NODE_ENV` is set to `production`:

-    heroku config:set NODE_ENV="production" --app <add-on-name>
+We recommend that you don't use the automatically generated key pair in production.
+You can use any RSA key pair generation tool such as [JSEncrypt](http://travistidwell.com/jsencrypt/demo/) to generate a production key pair.

 Next, let's store our registration information in a Postgres database.
 In development, you were likely using the memory store.
 In production, you'll want to use a real database.